Bicycle Safety and Helmet Laws

 Teach your children the rules of the road.
 Also, teach them to remove their helmet before using playground equipment or climbing trees so the helmet doesn’t get caught.

-Connecticut State Bicycle and Helmet Laws: A Summary
+Connecticut State Bicycle and Helmet Laws Summary

 • Children under the age of 16 must wear a helmet when riding a bicycle, a nonmotorized scooter or skateboard, or wearing roller skates or in-line skates.